 Here’s a quick overview:

 - Instagram is the platform for you if you do work that looks great, such as landscaping or decorating.
 You post photos onto your feed and can use relevant trade hashtags to draw more people to your work.
-You can also search hashtags, like on Twitter, to commend other trades on their work and build relationships.
+You can also search hashtags, like on Twitter, to congratulate other trades on their work and build relationships.
 We really like the Stories function for updating your followers on your jobs throughout the day.

 Make sure your details are accurate (especially contact details)